blixor/next.js-stripe-store/README.md

-# Next.js 14 Online Store with Tailwind CSS, Strapi, Stripe, and Clerk

-This is a full-stack online store built using Next.js 14, Tailwind CSS for styling, Strapi for headless CMS, Stripe for payment processing, and Clerk for authentication and user management.
+This is a full-stack online store built using Next.js , Tailwind CSS for styling, Strapi for headless CMS, Stripe for payment processing, and Clerk for authentication and user management.

 ## Screenshots